dotnet/arcade/Repro Environment/ReproTool Documentation.md

 the snapshot and/or Virtual Machine just created.

 Use the `Connect` button on the far right of the VM detail line to download a script to connect to the VM.
-To connect to a VM, you need to be on corpnet.
+To connect to a VM, you need to be on corpnet and use the user `dotnet-bot`.

  **Note:** There is a "known" problem with Azure and VPN - when accessing an Azure VM, your system uses the IP native to the system and not the corp address.
 The only way to access Azure systems through VPN is through a "jump box" (log into a system physically on corp and then TS/SSH into the system in Azure.
 One thing to try is to go into the VPN client options, there is an option to disable split tunneling that might work.